Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 # ---- snip ----
 ```

-If the returned pointer falls below `secret_addr + 0x10000`, the program nullifies `ptr[idx]`.
-In the substantial-secrets exploit we relied on `ptr[1] = secret_addr` being a usable pointer to call `puts` on — but here that pointer gets wiped.
-We need another way out.
+If the returned pointer falls below `secret_addr + 0x10000`, the program nullifies `ptr[idx]`, so we never get a direct handle to the secret.
+The straightforward approach of pointing an allocation at `secret_addr` and calling `puts` on it is closed off.

 A correct implementation would have validated **before** calling `malloc`: